dcunited001/dcunited001.github.io/_posts/2016-06-23-if-i-had-the-chops-to-write-my-daedalian-magnum-corpus.md

 years before you have the same thought?
 That it might be some time before anyone else is viewing a subject through that particular perspective?
 Perhaps, months, years or maybe never? ...
-Though, obviously, not every thing I think of is revolutionary
+Though, obviously, not every thing I think of is revolutionary.

 ### What Is Your Story & Why?